Kagami/boram/README.md

 ### Linux

 Download [latest release](https://github.com/Kagami/boram/releases), unpack and run `./boram`.
-You need to have python, ffmpeg and libmpv1 installed. ffmpeg 3.x is implied by default.
-Run:
+You need to have python, ffmpeg and libmpv1 installed.

-* `mv libffmpeg.so.56 libffmpeg.so` if you have ffmpeg 2.x
-* `mv libffmpeg-xenial.so.56 libffmpeg.so` if you have ffmpeg 2.x and Ubuntu 16.04

 ## License